hermeznetwork/hermez-docs/mkdocs/docs/zkEVM/architecture/modular-design.md

 Notice that we use **op** because it contains the value of the E registry in the current tick.

-As we can see in the next figure, we use Plockup as a bus to connect our main state machine to the other specific state machines:
+As we can see in the next figure, we use Plookup as a bus to connect our main state machine to the other specific state machines:

 ![image](figures/microVM-architecture.pdf.png)